Squid-oid/physics-fun/README.md

 A little project to build a physics engine and use it in a small demo game

 # Todo
-Phase 0 (Balls in Box);
-1. ~~Add proper comments to code already present~~
-2. ~~Reevaluate the necessity of the CVector Vector handling~~ [Removed CVector usage]
-3. ~~Change refresh() actions over to using the TimeFuncs.timestep() function, as well as being tied to the system clock instead of framerate~~ [Sys Clock tied, refresh fixed in World_Objects.Ball which is the only object with proper refresh so far]
-4. ~~Implement and test bsic ball on ball collision~~
-5. ~~Allow free selection of Ball Size~~
-6. ~~[Maybe] implement refresh() new collision rechecking to allow a Ball object to continue bouncing multiple times in one refresh~~, [Maybe] ~~implement collision based physics ticks rather than frame based ones, ie extrapolate object paths until first collision/(lazily possible collision using event horizon) and do a physics refresh exactly at that point to reduce tick frequency.~~ Second part Unfeasible at this stage
-7. ~~Fix Basic Dynamic Sprite Generation for Barriers and Balls~~
-8. ~~Fix physics bug (Likely in collision)~~        RESOLVED - Double counting of certain offsets was issue
-9. Work on gfx bugs
-10. ~~Different weights~~

 Phase 1 (Shapes in Box);
 1. [Maybe] Seperate collsion detection and handling from the sprite/initialization classes so that W_Objects have a collider object as a property rather than directly holding the collsions.